microsoft/vscode-python/.github/test_plan.md

 #### P1 Test Scenarios
 - [ ] Connect to a `remote` server
-    1. Open up a valid command prompt that can run `jupyter notebook` (a default Anaconda prompt works well)
+    1. Open up a valid python command prompt that can run `jupyter notebook` (a default Anaconda prompt works well)
-    1. Run `jupyter notebook` to start up a local jupyter server
+    1. Run `jupyter notebook` to start up a local Jupyter server
-    1. In the command line that launched jupyter look for the server / token name like so: http://localhost:8888/?token=bf9eae43641cd75015df9104f814b8763ef0e23ffc73720d
+    1. In the command window that launched Jupyter look for the server / token name like so: http://localhost:8888/?token=bf9eae43641cd75015df9104f814b8763ef0e23ffc73720d
     1. Run the command `Python: Select Jupyter server URI` then `Type in the URI to connect to a running jupyter server`
     1. Input the server / token name here
     1. Now run the cells in the manualTestFile.py